Walnut Ridge Regional Airport: History

 On August 15, 1942, the US Army opened Walnut Ridge Army Airfield, a pilot training school on 3,000 acres north of the town.
-During World War II, Air Cadets flew the BT-13 to learn the basics of flying in combat situations.
+During World War II, Air Cadets flew the Vultee BT-13 Valiant to learn the basics of flying in combat situations.
 4,641 pilots graduated from the "basic" school while the flight school was open.
 On September 1, 1944, the airfield was transferred to the Department of the Navy and operated as the Marine Corps Air Facility, Walnut Ridge.
 The facility was decommissioned on March 15, 1945.

 In 1956, Walnut Ridge Air Force Station was opened at the airfield.
 Part of Phase II of the Air Defense Command Mobile Radar program, this facilities' role was to guide interceptor aircraft toward unidentified intruders picked up on the unit's radar scopes.
 The radar station closed in 1963.

 In 1964, The Beatles briefly stopped at this airport on the way to and from a retreat in Missouri.
 This visit inspired a monument, a plaza, and a music festival in Walnut Ridge.

 In 1999, the a museum was opened at the airfield to interpret the history of the base.
 The Wings of Honor Museum has a collection of artifacts and airplanes including a BT-13 on display in the main exhibit hall.